InteractiveMechanics/interactivemechanics-jekyll/_posts/2017-01-29-combating-all-or-nothing.markdown

 category:   Process
 thumb:      "/images/uploads/combating-mentality-thumb.jpg"
 summary: |
-    As an perfectionist, it’s a constant struggle not to consider myself a failure if I don’t complete all 50 tasks I line up for the day.
+    As a perfectionist, it’s a constant struggle not to consider myself a failure if I don’t complete all 50 tasks I line up for the day.

 ---